 Despite being only a short collection, Letters to a Young Poet is compulsory reading matter for those interested in poetry, art and the way to live a meaningful life; the wisdom and beauty that pour forth from each page embed themselves within the unconscious so much so that their effect tantalizingly lingers long after the book has been put down, permeating and defining all subsequent experience.

-For more information on purchasing Letters to a Young Poet by Rainer Maria Rilke, visit the StillnessSpeaks online store.
+For more information on, and to purchase Letters to a Young Poet by Rainer Maria Rilke click here.